THE LONG BIOG

 Pass the O-level from the left-hand side 1972

-I had quickly flicked through the paper and completed those equations and questions I could easily accomplish, and then the paper started to float and swirl, I gripped the table, I was sweating profusely, I threw up onto the floor, I was lead out of the exam.
-Weeks later I was told I’d passed, my exam paper had been marked on those questions I’d answered.
-My teacher couldn’t believe I’d passed, neither could I.
+I quickly flicked through the paper and completed those equations and questions I could easily accomplish, and then the paper started to float and swirl, I gripped the table, I was sweating profusely, I threw up onto the floor, I was lead out of the exam.
+Weeks later I was told I’d passed, my exam paper could only be marked on those questions I’d answered.
+‘Who’s stupid now?’

-It was my habit to spend the evening with the person on night duty.
-That night it was Brigitte.
 At about 11 o’clock we heard a very strange, almost supernatural wailing from the back terrace.
 We went to investigate and found the six girls sitting on the back wall.
-We joined them, theirs were genuine tears of grief, we were both so moved that we too cried.
-After several minutes we ran as one down the grass verge into the inky darkness beyond.
-There we came to the small shallow swimming pool.
+We joined them, theirs were genuine tears of grief, we were all moved.
+After several minutes we ran as one into the inky darkness beyond.
+There we came to the shallow swimming pool.
 The eight of us were up to our knees in the cold water.
 The girls threw themselves at anything: tearing, scratching and screaming.
 After ten minutes of chaos we emerged bedraggled but warm right through.
 The girls ran back into the house as we sat on the terrace wall, they came back carrying towels and hair brushes.
-Now for the first time, I talked with one of the girls as to why she was there.
+We talked deeply into the night.
+The girls were distraught because people they loved were leaving them.
+They were so familiar with this, no solidity and permanence in their lives, always moving, always changing.

 Fame is your head in a bucket